-(5) KILLING REQUIREMENTS.
+- (5) KILLING REQUIREMENTS.
 Except as otherwise provided, no person may possess any live game.
-All game taken during the open season shall be killed immediately and made part of the daily bag.

-(6) FIELD DRESSING.
-No person may completely dress any pheasant while in the field or during transportation from the field.
-The head, one fully feathered wing, or entire leg shall remain attached to the dressed carcass while in the field or during transportation from the field to the person's permanent abode or a preservation facility.
+All game taken during the open season shall be killed immediately and made part of the daily bag. - (6) FIELD DRESSING.
+No person may completely dress any game bird while in the field or during transportation from the field.
+The head or one fully feathered wing, shall remain attached to all game birds while in the field or during transportation from the field to the person's permanent abode or a preservation facility.